bilias/rqwatch/docs/MAIL_RECIPIENTS_UPDATE.md

 # Mail Log Recipients update --- IMPORTANT NOTICE

-Version 1.7+ of Rqwatch containes important update to DB schema for better performance.
+Versions 1.7.0 - 1.7.4 of Rqwatch containes important update to DB schema for better performance.

+If you are on version 1.7.5+ you can follow the [DB_MIGRATION_GUIDE](DB_MIGRATION.md).

 Here is the procedure to apply this update: